 It is the policy of APHA to hold meetings, conferences and professional gatherings where physical and communication barriers do not exclude people with disabilities from attending and participating.
 APHA is committed to making the Annual Meeting accessible to the widest range of people possible.

-Presenters and exhibitors should pay special attention to attendees with disabilities.
-The APHA Disability Section has created the following guidelines for creating accessible presentations and exhibit booths.
+APHA encourages presenters and exhibitors to consider the needs of attendees with disabilities when planning their presentations, communications and interactions.
+The APHA Disability Section has created the following guidelines for creating accessible presentations and spaces: